 - must not waste computer resources.

-- must not use WWC computer facilities to gain unauthorized access to remote networks or systems or violate the use policies of any remote system.
+- must not use WWU computer facilities to gain unauthorized access to remote networks or systems or violate the use policies of any remote system.

 - Computer Science Department Addendum Use of the Computer Science Department computing environment is governed by the CS Department Computer User Policies and Procedures